York Federation of Students: Administration

-The student government is administered by five full-time paid undergraduate executives, along with several full and part-time staff members.
+The student government is administered by five full-time undergraduate executives, along with several full and part-time staff members.
 Other part-time staff are mostly made up of undergraduate students.

-On multiple levels, the YFS is controlled by student volunteers and paid employees.
-The Day-to-day operations are overseen by the elected Executive, who also run the various campaigns and provide advocacy for all undergrads and are assisted by the full-time long-term staff.

-The elected and appointed Board of Directors holds open meetings almost every other week each school year.
-The general membership (all York Students) meets to ratify the decisions of the Board of Directors as well as provide ground level participation to the operation of the YFS.
+The day-to-day operations are overseen by the elected Executive, who also run the various campaigns and provide advocacy for all undergrads and are assisted by the full-time long-term staff.
+The elected and appointed Board of Directors holds open meetings whenever deemed necessary.
+The general membership (all York undergraduate Students) meets to ratify the decisions of the Board of Directors as well as provide ground level participation to the operation of the YFS.

 Elections

-Elections are held every February to select the next years Executive and Board.
+Elections are held during the Winter semester every year elect the next year's Executive and Board.
 Along with this, all the part-time positions are re-staffed annually.
-Volunteers also assist the YFS with campaigns and referendums on issues like the rising cost of tuition, the environment and globalization.
+Elected terms last from May 1 to April 30 of the following year.
+Elections are held in the Fall term for any vacancies in the Board or Executive that occur before September 1.

+Executives

+There are 5 executive positions; President, Vice President Operations, Vice President Campaigns & Advocacy, Vice President Equity, and Vice President Campus Life.
+They are elected into full-time positions and serve their term running the union.
+The five executives also comprise the Executive Committee, along with the Executive Director.

-Board of Directors (Councillors)
+Board of Directors

-YFS Board of Directors meet regularly.
-Only members of the Board of Directors hold voting rights.
+The YFS Board of Directors meets to vote on certain functions of the union.
+Only members of the Board of Directors hold voting rights outside of Annual General Meetings.

-All votes for the YFS Board of Directors are held by the Executive, and 17 college and faculty seats (College Councillors).
+All votes for the YFS Board of Directors are held by the Executive, and 11 college and 7 faculty seats.
+The College Board Members represent students at their respective College Councils while Faculty Board Members represent students on an academic level and sit on the various Faculty Councils.

+Staff

+There are 10 full time staff employed by the YFS.
+The positions assist and manage the various departments within the portfolios of the Executives.
+There are also various part-time staff positions employed by the organization.

 Services

-The YFS offers a wide selection of services and advocacy programming.
+The YFS offers a wide selection of many free and affordable services and discounts.
+Some of their services are: